getodk/central-frontend/packages/odk-xpath/README.md

 ## Supported/tested environments

-- Browsers (latest versions)
+- Browsers (latest versions):
   - Chrome/Chromium-based browsers (tested only in Chromium)
   - Firefox
-  - Safari/WebKit (tested WebKit directly)
+  - Safari/WebKit (tested in WebKit directly)
-- Non-browser runtimes with a DOM compatibility environement.
+- Non-browser runtimes with a DOM compatibility environement:
   - Node (current/LTS; tested with [jsdom](https://github.com/jsdom/jsdom)).
-Node compatibility **does not** require any native extensions.
+Node DOM compatibility **does not** require any native extensions for.
 DOM compatibility **does not** require any underlying XPath evaluation functionality (though it does currently rely on global constants like `XPathResult`).
   - Other runtimes and DOM compatibility libraries are not currently tested, support is unknown.

 ## Known issues and incompatibilities